 If you do not find work in the other country, it is important that you return to Denmark and report to your local job centre before the end of the three-month period.
 This is set out in the PD U2 certificate issued to you by your unemployment insurance fund.

 Can you receive unemployment benefit from another Nordic country while looking for work in Denmark?

 If you are receiving unemployment benefit from another Nordic country, you can in certain circumstances take your unemployment benefit with you to Denmark for up to three months while looking for work.
 The unemployment insurance agency in the country where you are insured must issue a PD U2 certificate.

 On arrival in Denmark you must register with ‘Work in Denmark’ as a job-seeker.

 Who should you contact if you have questions?

-If you have questions about unemployment insurance in Denmark, you should contact a Danish unemployment insurance fund (A-kasse).
+If you have any questions about unemployment insurance in Denmark, you should contact a Danish unemployment insurance fund (A-kasse).

-If you have questions about which country’s rules apply in your situation, contact the Udbetaling Danmark office for International Social Security.
+If you have any questions about which country's rules apply in your situation, contact the Udbetaling Danmark office for International Social Security.